krmax44/ShowcaseView.js/README.md

 # ShowcaseView.js
 ShowcaseView.js brings the awesome feature of Android in HTML.
-It's current state is not completely bug-free and does not always bring the perfect position of the showcase, so feel free to make the code better!
+Feel free to use it in your projects or to contribute!

 ##Installation and requirements
 Just include the JavaScript and CSS file and you're done!
 Additionally, you need jQuery and Materialize.